 Table of Contents

 I’ve been climbing for around 14 years, and while I’ve traveled and climbed around the world, I’ve always returned to the crags that I call home.
-Thailand has some of the highest quality, jaw-droppingly beautiful, and most underrated climbing spots in the world.
+Thailand has some of the highest quality, jaw-droppingly beautiful, and most underrated climbing spots in the world, rivaling the best states for rock climbing in the US.
 From beach-climbing paradises like Tonsai and Railay to lesser known hot spots like Kao Jin Lae, the Land of Smiles has endless limestone crags and caves that easily top my list of favorites.
 The limitless potential for new routes and the growing culture of recreational climbers means climbing in Thailand is only set to improve.
 If you’re looking for the best place to climb, here are six of my favorite spots.

 A little about the history of climbing in Thailand